wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

     If you encounter a blank page or a 502 error after deploying your web application, it typically indicates that the wrong directory is being served.
 To resolve this issue, follow these steps:

     - Double-check the build output directory, especially if you are using a Dockerfile-less preset.
 Ensure that the specified output directory matches the actual output directory generated during the build process.
-For example, erronously if you have entered `public/` as the output directory when it should have been `build/`.
+For example, erroneously if you have entered `public/` as the output directory when it should have been `build/`.

 By verifying and correcting the output directory alignment, you should be able to address the issue of seeing a blank page or experiencing a 502 error after deploying your web application.